 How much does it cost to stage a house in Toronto?

 Staging is considered to be an investment in the cost of selling a home.
-Most realtors say that you are likely to spend between one and three percent of your sale listing price for a good home staging company.
+Most Realtors from Toronto Real Estate Board suggest that you are likely to spend between one and three percent of your sale listing price for a good home staging company.

 What is home staging?